chisNaN/ubuntu-on-macbook12/README.md

 ### Install Ubuntu

-:bulb: From there you have 3 options

-In all case grab the [ubuntu iso](http://releases.ubuntu.com/zesty) and install [unetbootin](https://unetbootin.github.io) (which i generally execute on my mac)
+In all cases grab the [ubuntu iso](http://releases.ubuntu.com/zesty) and install [unetbootin](https://unetbootin.github.io) (which i generally execute on my mac)

 As of 29/06/2017 ubuntu 17.04 ships **with 4.10 kernel version**

 This is an important point because with kernel under 4.11 internal SSD won't be recognized and **THEREFORE YOU WON'T BE ABLE TO INSTALL UBUNTU** on the ssd

+:bulb: From there you have 3 options

 - 1) Classic install